 Don’t put too much faith in your passport.

 China has become such a big world power that they’re not very intimidated by the fact that you’re a legal citizens of another country.
 The majority of the time China does nothing more than question and release the people it detains, but one thing has become clear:

 Your State Department will be powerless to do much to help you.

 As a US citizen of Chinese decent, this China travel advisory is slightly more impactful.
 It’s a word of caution, though, not a major red flag.

 I want to be transparent with you about the risks associated with travel, but I know that in doing so, I also run the risk of scaring you out of visiting China altogether.
 Let me reassure you.

-And guess what?
-You should be exercising caution as you travel no matter where you go!
+And guess what...you should be exercising caution as you travel no matter where in the world you are!

 You’re more likely to be a victim of theft than a victim of police harassment in China.
 For this reason, I recommend you review these 8 China travel safety tips as well as this list of common travel mistakes that most people make.

 Oh yea…and use common sense.
-Don’t steal from a store; don’t punch somebody in the face; don’t take pictures of the police.
+Don’t steal from a store; refrain from punching somebody in the face; don’t take pictures of the police.